 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each pale red, oval-shaped, single-scored, film-coated tablet, engraved “CIL+” on the top half and “5+12.5” on the bottom half, contains 5 mg of cilazapril and 12.5 mg of hydrochlorothiazide.
+Each pale red, oval-shaped, single-scored, film-coated tablet, engraved "CIL+" on the one half and "5+12.5" on other, contains 5 mg of cilazapril and 12.5 mg of hydrochlorothiazide.
 Nonmedicinal ingredients: cornstarch, hydroxypropyl methylcellulose, iron oxide, lactose, red iron oxide, sodium stearyl fumarate, talc, and titanium dioxide.

 The usual recommended dose of this medication is one tablet taken once a day, with or without food.
 The dose will depend on your response to the medication, and on your liver and kidney function.
 This medication should be taken at the same time each day, preferably in the morning.
 This combination medication is used to make dosing more convenient for people who are already taking both of these medications, cilazapril and hydrochlorothiazide, separately.